 All proceeds directly fund the foundation’s Center Without Walls program, a selected network of the nation’s top seven MS research centers.
 This nationwide collaboration of physicians, scientists and clinicians are on the cutting-edge of innovative research programs and therapeutic approaches to eradicate MS. The Centers work as a team constantly communicating, never duplicating.
 It was the goal of Nancy Davis to build a winning team and the Foundation sought out the best and the brightest MS research facilities throughout the world.
 It is the hope of her Foundation that in addition to combating MS through research in a clinical environment, that an increased awareness will be created by educating the public about this devastating disease.

 “While there’s no cure for MS yet, we have broken so much new ground in a very short time and we will not stop until we cross the finish line and find a cure for MS,” Nancy explains.
 It’s amazing how the landscape has significantly changed over the years.
 At the time Nancy was diagnosed is 1993, there were no drugs on the market to help stop the progression of this disease.
-Miraculously, there are now eight with FDA approval with three more very near approval and others to be approved in the very near future.
+Miraculously, there are now nine with FDA approval with three more very near approval and others to be approved in the very near future.
 We are now so much closer to finding a cure.

-This expansion of minds working towards a cure gives individuals the confidence that MS may in fact be erased in the next decade with the diligent work of the Center Without Walls physicians and the continued support of the many generous and caring contributors to this cause.
+This expansion of minds working towards a cure gives individuals the confidence that MS may in fact be erased in the next decade with the diligent work of the Center Without Walls Physicians and the continued support of the many generous and caring contributors to this cause.

 In order to preserve the privacy of our donors, supporters, and program participants, the Race to Erase MS has a strict policy prohibiting the sale, trade, or sharing of any personal, gift history, or contact information with any unrelated individual or organization.